-2. Discussions should be a candid, forthright dialogue between the rating official and Officer(s) aimed at improving performance and developing the employee, as well as providing positive feedback where appropriate.
+2. Discussions should be a candid, forthright dialogue between the rating official and Officer(s) aimed at improving performance and developing the employee as well as providing positive feedback where appropriate.
 Discussions will provide the employee the opportunity to seek further guidance and understanding of his/her work performance and participate in his/her performance improvement.
+(TSA 7/17/12; AFGE agreed 7/17/12)

-F. PROGRESS REVIEWS:
+F. PROGRESS REVIEWS

-- 1. The rating official shall monitor the employee's performance throughout the rating cycle and communicate with the employee about his/her performance.
+- The rating official shall monitor the employee's performance throughout the rating cycle and communicate with the employee about his/her performance.
 Progress reviews will outline measures to correct any performance deficiencies, improve performance that is otherwise acceptable, and recognize high-level performance.
-Progress reviews may take place at any time during the appraisal period and, with the exception of the mid-cycle review, no rating scores or levels of performance are assigned.
-An employee is encouraged to provide input regarding his/her key results and major accomplishments at each required progress review. - 2.
-Required mid-year review: A progress review is required at approximately the mid-point of the rating cycle.
-During the mid-year review, the rating official and the employee will discuss the employee's performance to date, opportunities for development, and performance expectations for the remainder of the performance period.
+Progress reviews may take place at any time during the appraisal period, and with the exception of the mid-cycle review, no rating scores or levels performance are assigned.
+An employee is encouraged to provide input regarding his/her key results and major accomplishments at each required progress review.
+(TSA 7/17/12; AFGE agreed 7/18) - 2.
+Required midyear review: A progress review is required at approximately the mid-point of the rating cycle.
+During the mid-year review, the rating official and the employee will discuss the employee's performance to date, opportunities for development and performance expectations for the remainder of the performance period.
 The employee will be provided with a numeric value reflecting the employee's performance to date in each competency and/or goal.
-Both the employee and the rating official will sign and date the Performance Rating Summary Sheet. - 3.
+Both the employee and the rating official will sign and date the Performance Rating Summary Sheet.
+(TSA 7/17/12; AFGE agreed 7/18) - 3.
 Recommended progress reviews: Additional progress reviews may be appropriate whenever rating officials notice a significant change in performance.
 The most obvious situation is when the rating official notices a downturn in performance where performance is at or below the Achieved Expectations level.
 Progress reviews also are appropriate when the rating official notices a marked improvement in performance.
 This encourages excellence in performance by letting employees know when they are exceeding expectations.
-Progress reviews should be performed in a timely manner. - 4.
+Progress reviews should be performed in a timely manner.
+(TSA 7/17/12; AFGE agreed 7/18) - 4.
 Supervisors should encourage employees to complete self-assessments of their performance of assigned duties and responsibilities as measured against their performance plan.
 Completion of a self-assessment is voluntary on the part of the employee, and supervisors may not require an employee to complete a self-assessment or provide information regarding his/her performance.
-The employee's self-assessment should be addressed by the rating official when conducting the performance review with the employee. - 5.
+The employee's self-assessment should be addressed by the rating official when conducting the performance review with the employee.
+(TSA 7/17/12; AFGE agreed 7/18) - 5.
 Documentation of progress reviews: The rating official shall document progress reviews, reflecting that a discussion took place on the employee's performance and summarizing the review.
+(TSA 7/17/12; AFGE agreed 7/18)

-G. COMMUNICATIONS:
+G. COMMUNICATIONS

-- 1. Management will bring observed deficiencies in an employee's performance to the employee's attention in a timely manner. - 2.
+- 1. Management will bring observed deficiencies in an employee's performance to the employee's attention in a timely manner.
+(Parties agreed 7/18/12) - 2.
 Management will provide copies of written records of observed deficiencies in an employee's performance to the employee in a timely manner.
-The employee may submit written rebuttals or explanations. - 3.
+The employee may submit written rebuttals or explanations.
+(Parties agreed 7/18/12) - 3.
 Passenger or stakeholder complaints will be provided to the Officer in a timely manner and the Officer may submit written rebuttals or explanations.
+(Parties agreed 7/18/12)

-H. ACTIONS AFFECTING THE PERFORMANCE MANAGEMENT PROCESS:
+H. ACTIONS AFFECTING THE PERFORMANCE MANAGEMENT PROCESS